The repossession process

 Unfortunately, the answer is yes.
 No matter where you live, your lender will chase you for the money owed.
 Spanish banks are extremely persistent and employ a variety of pursual techniques.

-This can include appointing local solicitors, securing judgements on and repossession of your property and assets in your home country.
+This can include appointing local solicitors, securing judgements on you, and repossessing your property and assets in your home country.
 Read more about these recovery techniques.

 Alternatively, they can sell your loan to a Vulture Fund.
 This is the worst-case scenario, as these large international funds are ruthless and efficient at recovering debt.
 Read more about Vulture Funds.